rendall/icebreakers/QUESTIONS.md

   * Do you prefer sweet or savoury?
   * Do you prefer to dress smart or casual?
   * Do you prefer cardio or weight lifting?
-  * Would you rather be able to run at 100 miles per hour or fly at 10 miles per hour
+  * Would you rather be able to run at 100 miles per hour or fly at 10 miles per hour?
   * Would you rather be an olympic gold medalist or an astronaut?
   * Would you rather fart or burp glitter?
   * Would you rather travel back in time to meet your ancestors or would you rather go to the future to meet your descendants?